danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/README.md

 - **Standard Use Cases**: Ideal for most customer support, sales, and general inquiry scenarios

 ### **Alternative Solutions for Large Attachments**
-If you need to handle larger email attachments, consider these architectural alternatives:
+If you need to handle larger email attachments, consider an architectural alternative such as:

-- **Application Load Balancer (ALB)**: Replace API Gateway with ALB for higher payload limits
+1. **Application Load Balancer (ALB)**: Replace API Gateway with ALB for higher payload limits
-- **Direct S3 Streaming**: Stream payloads directly to S3 buckets with onCreate trigger to kick off next lambda
+2. **Direct S3 Streaming**: Put a service behing the ALB that stream payloads directly to S3 bucket
-- **Hybrid Approach**: Use API Gateway for standard emails and ALB for large attachment handling
+3. **S3 Bucket Event**: set an onCreate trigger to kick off next lambda when a new object is saved

 ### **Monitoring Recommendations**
 - **Enable API Gateway Logging**: Track requests rejected due to size limits